 4. Subsection (d) provides a list of exceptions to the automatic stay created by subsection (a).
 Subsection (d)(1) makes clear that the stay does not prevent the appointing creditor from foreclosing its mortgage or enforcing its assignment of rents.
 Subsection (d)(2) permits a person with a purchase money security interest in receivership property to perfect that interest following appointment as long as perfection occurs within the applicable state law grace period under other law (such as U.C.C. § 9-317(e)).
 Likewise, subsection (d)(2) would permit a creditor to file a continuation statement to maintain its perfection so long as that continuation statement was filed within the applicable period to ensure that the creditor maintained continuous perfection.
 Subsection (d)(3) would permit the commencement or continuation of criminal proceedings against the owner.
-Subsection (d)(4) would permit governmental actors to take actions or enforce nonmonetary judgments pursuant to police and regulatory powers.
-Subsection (d)(5) would permit a governmental unit to establish a tax liability against the owner or receivership property, but would not permit the governmental unit to conduct a tax sale of receivership property without obtaining approval from the court that appointed the receiver.
+Subsection (d)(4) would permit the commencement or continuation of actions (or the modification of judgments) for alimony, maintenance, or support.
+Subsection (d)(5) would permit governmental actors to take actions or enforce nonmonetary judgments pursuant to police and regulatory powers.
+Subsection (d)(6) would permit a governmental unit to establish a tax liability against the owner or receivership property.